nathanielng/materials-nlp/README.md

 It will allow papers in PDF format to be parsed for their DOI's (digital object identifiers) or their arXiv IDs.

-Inn terms of API cliennts, for the time being, development will be prioritized towards the following
+In terms of API clients, for the time being, development will be prioritized towards the following

 1. Elsevier API at [dev.elsevier.com/](http://dev.elsevier.com/)
 2. [Crossref API](https://www.crossref.org/services/metadata-delivery/rest-api/) via [crossref_commons_py](https://gitlab.com/crossref/crossref_commons_py)